I'm the scanman

 Further assembly documentation and instructions can also be found at: https://4layertech.com/products/ashida-pcb-set

 It was intended for everyone building an Ashida to use IPS panels along with Aurelio's Direct Drive board, unfortunately due to the current global chip shortage that just isn't possible for the launch.
 A fallback solution screen and driver board has been provided in the BOM in the meantime.
-I highly suggest that when the option becomes available to upgrade to an IPS panel and Direct Drive for optimal picture clarity and additional features.
+I highly suggest that when the option becomes available to upgrade to Direct Drive for optimal picture clarity and additional features.

 BOM (supplied by 4LayerTech): Ashida BOM